mittielawrence22/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's better to write clean, simple code first and optimize only when profiling indicates that a specific part of the code is causing performance issues.

+# 2023-12-20
+- Today's programming wisdom is to be a lifelong learner and to always stay up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By staying current, you can better understand the industry trends and develop the skills needed to succeed in the ever-changing world of programming.

+Another important aspect of being a wise programmer is understanding the importance of simple, well-structured,and modular code.
+Writing clean, efficient code is not only more enjoyable to work with but also reduces the risk of errors and makes it easier to maintain and update your projects.
+Always strive to follow best practices and coding standards, such as using version control systems (like Git), writing unit tests, documenting your code, using appropriate data structures, etc. These practices will make your life as a programmer much easier and more efficient.